luck-robotics/luck-robotics.github.io/_members/zu.md

     address: ''
 ---

 I am a PhD student jointly involved in the Computational Intelligence Group and the Quantitative Data Analytics Group at Vrije University Amsterdam, Netherlands, where I am supervised by Dr. Kevin Sebastian Luck and Dr. Shujian Yu.
-Previously, I was a research assistant at the Department of Imaging Physics, TU Delft, Netherlands, where I was advised by Dr. Qian Tao and worked on Generative Models, Unsupervised Learning, Machine Learning theories, etc. I finished my MSc at Robotics and Mechatronics group, University of Twente, with my thesis focusing on diffusion-based generative models.
+Previously, I was a research assistant at the Department of Imaging Physics, TU Delft, Netherlands, where I was supervised by Dr. Qian Tao and worked on Generative Models, Unsupervised Learning, Machine Learning theories, etc. I finished my MSc at Robotics and Mechatronics group, University of Twente, with my thesis focusing on diffusion-based generative models.
 I did my bachelors at Fudan University, majored in Theoretical and Applied Mechanics.

 Keywords: (Deep) Reinforcement Learning, Robot Learning, Unsupervised Learning, Information Theory